 The steering helm and engine controls are located on the rear of the helm console.
-The helm switch panels are just forward of the helm and the engine run/stop switches, the engine start switches and trim tab switches are located on separate panels below the steering wheel.
+The helm switch panels are just forward of the helm and the engine ignition switches are located on separate panels below the steering wheel.
 The circuit breakers for the helm activated accessories are located in a panel below the steering wheel.